 In order to address these gaps, a small group of members of the Illinois Chapter of the American Planning Association (APA-IL) met in 2011 to discuss the potential development of an interactive commissioner training program for the state.
 The idea was to offer informative, useful, accessible and affordable training for both new and long-time commissioners.
 Such trainings would provide an overview of development review processes and discuss essential elements for fostering effective, efficient and innovative commissions.

 In 2012, the Chaddick Institute, in partnership with the APA-IL and the Chicago Metropolitan Agency for Planning (CMAP), developed such a training program for municipal commissions with a custom and active learning curricula that helps orient commissioners to conventional review processes as well as address planning issues of local concern.
-The trainings are generally held in the village or city hall and last approximately two hours.
+The two (or so)-hour trainings are typically